marianaWest/Copy1Hackathon/README.md

 ## Catalogue records

 The individual entry forms registering photographs (COPY 1 – Photographs) have been fully transcribed and catalogued by volunteers and metadata is openly available and downloadable from TNA’s online catalogue Discovery.
-The metadata includes each document classification and the full transcription of the description of the photograph, as well as the key stakeholders (copyright depositor and owner) and the location of the registration.
-However these are conflated in the “Description” field, making the downloaded metadata only semi-structured.
+The metadata includes each document classification and the full transcription of the description of the photograph, as well as the key stakeholders (copyright depositor and owner) and their addresss.
+However these individual pieces of information are conflated in the “Description” field, making the downloaded metadata only semi-structured.

 <kbd><img src="https://github.com/user-attachments/assets/2f93df8e-2eee-4c0f-8bf2-a84b1efc2621" width="600" border="2px"></kbd><br />